-Additional work performed by the Audit Committee in the areas of internal control and risk management are disclosed in the Corporate Governance report.
+Additional work performed by the Audit Committee in the areas of internal control and risk management are disclosed on pages 37 and 38.

 The Audit Committee has also reviewed the need for an internal audit function.
 The Audit Committee has decided that the systems and procedures employed by the Investment Adviser and the Administrator, including the Administrator's internal audit function, provide sufficient assurance that a sound system of internal control, which safeguards the Company's assets, is maintained.
 An internal audit function specific to the Company is therefore considered unnecessary.